 Below, we have shared an overview of Executive MBA vs MBA programs, the benefits of each, and what sets them apart.

-What is an Executive MBA program?
+What Is an Executive MBA Program?

 If you are just starting your MBA decision-making process, you may find yourself asking, “What is an Executive MBA program?”
 To break it down, the EMBA is designed for higher-level executives and members of senior management.
 Entrepreneurs who manage their own businesses also fit well into EMBA programs.
 The purpose of such programs is to help business leaders strengthen their management skills.
 Unlike the full-time MBA, EMBA students continue working over the course of their studies.

 While EMBA students are expected to have more leadership experience than full-time MBA or part-time MBA students, the required number of years of experience for EMBA hopefuls varies significantly from school to school.
 In some cases, Personal MBA Coach sends applicants with as few as 5 to 6 years of experience to certain EMBA programs.
-In other cases, schools are looking for those with 10 to 12+ years of experience.
+In other cases, schools such as Chicago Booth are looking for those with 10 to 12+ years of experience.
 For instance, the MIT Sloan EMBA class of 2022 had an average of 17 years of experience.
 Many successful applicants also have international leadership expertise, although it is not required for admission.

-What is a Full-Time MBA Program?
+What Is a Full-Time MBA Program?

 Traditional two-year, full-time MBA programs are commonly designed for younger professionals.
 Generally speaking, year one covers general course requirements whereas year two takes a deeper dive into specific disciplines.
 Full-time MBA students also complete an internship between their first and second year, which is particularly beneficial for students who are looking to change careers.
-Since post-MBA students often start at similar levels to one another, a full-time MBA can often serve as an equalizer of sorts.
+Since post-MBA students often start at levels similar to one another, a full-time MBA can often serve as an equalizer of sorts.

 Applicants have 3-6 years of pre-MBA experience on average.
 After 6+ years, your chances of admission begin to decrease slightly each year.
 However, if you have surpassed 6 years of work experience and still want to pursue a full-time MBA program, Personal MBA Coach works with many more-experienced candidates who get into top programs by developing a strong story to explain their roles to date.